EthenStrine/site/_posts/2019-04-11-percyshelly.md

 <div>
 <p>
-Quick Vocab: </br>
+Quick Vocab: <br>
 Mænad - Maenad, female follower of the Greek god of wine, Dionysus.
 The word maenad comes from the Greek maenades, meaning “mad” or “demented.”
-During the orgiastic rites of Dionysus, maenads roamed the mountains and forests performing frenzied, ecstatic dances and were believed to be possessed by the god.</br>
+During the orgiastic rites of Dionysus, maenads roamed the mountains and forests performing frenzied, ecstatic dances and were believed to be possessed by the god.<br>

 Dirge -  a somber song or lament expressing mourning or grief, such as would be appropriate for performance at a funeral.
 </p>